The musical evolution from the 1980s until today.

 Today We Are

-The local heroes and headliners Sunshine Blind, Adam Bomb, Broomhellda
+The local heroes and headliners Sunshine Blind, Adam Bomb, Smashed Gladys, Broomhellda

 Some bands were blessed and signed that first time $250,000 recording contract such as Gods Child.
-Carboy got booked for those special private record company VIP events and they should be household names.
+Carboy got booked for those special private record company VIP events but they didn't get the touring support or they got shelved by the record company because the A&R person who signed them to the label was either fired or left the company.
+A very common reality at the time.

-They were the industry’s sweethearts for a moment and they experienced what it is like to be a rock star for a moment.
-The stretch Limo was picking them up and they were given free airline tickets to meet the record company executives’ and music industry icons on the west coast, living the ROCK STAR DREAM.
+They were the industry’s sweethearts for a "moment" and they actually got to experienced what it is like to be a rock star for a moment when the stretch Limo picked them up and they were given free airline tickets to meet the record company executives’ and music industry icons on the west coast, living the ROCK STAR DREAM.

-After a local band was rising to the top and became a local favorite, you became a local celebrity at the Cat Club, Limelight and China Club.
-You never paid for admission, drinks and drugs and you had access to the VIP section.
+When a local band was rising to the top and became a local favorite, they became local celebrities at the Cat Club, Limelight and China Club and the not so clean red carpet was laid out for them.
+They never paid for admission including their 15 friends, got the drinks and drugs for free and they hang out at the VIP rooms with the superstars.